Maleesha-Dinujaya/Resume-Boost/frontend/README.md

 ---

-**Note**: This is a frontend-only implementation with mock data.
-For production use, you'll need to implement a backend API that matches the expected interface defined in `src/services/mockApi.ts`.
+**Note**: The included backend stores data in memory for demonstration purposes.
+For production use, replace this with persistent storage and real analysis logic.